thewca/wca-documents/documents/policies/external/Competition Safety.md

       2. Scramblers should have access to hand sanitation as required.
       3. Scramblers should bring their own pens; however competition organizers must still supply pens as required.
    3. The following recommendations are in relation to runners:
-      1. Runners should maintain at least a 1m (3ft) at all time unless required to place a cube on a solving station
+      1. Runners should maintain at least a 1m (3ft) distance at all times unless required to place a cube on a solving station.
-      2. Runners should not come into contact with competitors puzzles
+      2. Runners should not come into contact with competitors puzzles.
-      3. Runners should have access to hand sanitation as required
+      3. Runners should have access to hand sanitation as required.
 4. Spectators
    1. Competitions must not completely prohibit non-competitors from entering the venue.
       1. Competitions may limit spectators to one guest per competitor.